 However, depending on your needs, Suite.js might be a good alternative to Node.js.
 As mentioned above, it's specifically designed to automate processes that require integration with NetSuite.
 It's also designed to be fast, simple, easy to use, and has no external dependencies.

-No. Suite.js is closed source, but it's free to use.
+Suite.js is closed source, but it's free to use.

-No, there's nothing to compile.
+There's nothing to compile.
 Just download Suite.js, and it's ready to go.

 • macOS (x86 64-bit, ARM 64-bit, and Universal)